mcanthony/tonic-image-builder/docs/api/LookupTable.md

 ## constructor(name)

 Create an instance of a LookupTable while giving it a name.
-Usually we use the field name that we want to use that lookupTable for.
+Usually we use the field name that we want to use that LookupTable for.

 ## getName() : String